Vasubandhu

 Vasubandhu is one of the most influential thinkers in the Indian Buddhist philosophical tradition.
+Because of their association with Nalanda university, Vasubandhu and Asanga are amongst the so-called Seventeen Nalanda Masters.
 In Jōdo Shinshū, he is considered the Second Patriarch; in Chan Buddhism, he is the 21st Patriarch.

 Life and works

-Born in Puruṣapura, in the Gandhara region of ancient Indian subcontinent, Vasubandhu was the half brother of Asanga, another key personage in the founding of the Yogacara philosophy.
+Different sources provide different places for Vasubandhu's birthplace.
+Xuanzang states that Vasubandhu was born in Gandhara however Buton Rinchen Drup places Vasubandhu in Central India.
 Vasubandhu's name means "the Kinsman of Abundance."
-He and Asanga are members of the "Six Ornaments" or six great commentators on the Buddha's teachings.
+Tibetan Buddhism sees the two brothers as part of the six great Indian commentators called the "Six Ornaments".
 He was contemporaneous with Chandragupta I, father of Samudragupta.
 This information temporally places this Vasubandhu in the 4th century CE.
 The earliest biography of Vasubandhu was translated into Chinese by Paramärtha (499-569).

-Vasubandhu initially studied with the Buddhist Sarvastivada (also called Vaibhāṣika, who upheld the Mahavibhasa) school which was dominant in Gandhara, and later moved to Kashmir to study with the heads of the orthodox Sarvastivada branch there.
+Vasubandhu initially studied with the Buddhist Sarvāstivāda (also called Vaibhāṣika, who upheld the Mahavibhasa commentary) school which was dominant in Gandhara, and later moved to Kashmir to study with the heads of the orthodox Sarvastivada branch there.
 After returning home, he lectured on Abhidharma and composed the Abhidharmakośakārikā (Verses on the Treasury of the Abhidharma), a verse distillation of Sarvastivada Abhidharma teachings, which was an analysis of all factors of experience into its constituent dharmas (phenomenal events).
-However Vasubandhu had also begun to question Sarvastivada orthodoxy for some time, and had studied with the Sautantrika teacher, Manoratha.
-Due to this, he then went on to publish an auto-commentary to his own verses, criticizing the Sarvastivada system from a Sautrāntika viewpoint (also called Dārṣtāntika).
+However Vasubandhu had also begun to question Sarvāstivāda-Vaibhāṣika view for some time, and had studied with the Sautrāntika teacher, Manoratha.
+Thus, his auto-commentary to his Abhidharma verses sometimes criticize the Vaibhāṣika system from a Sautrāntika viewpoint.
+However, the work is not always critical of Vaibhāṣika, and in some cases, it also defends the orthodox Vaibhasika position.
+The Abhidharmakośa remains the main source for Abhidharma studies in both Tibetan Buddhism and East Asian Buddhism.

-He is later said to have converted to Mahayana beliefs under the influence of his brother Asanga, whereupon he composed a number of voluminous treatises, especially on Yogacara doctrines and Mahayana sutras.
-Most influential in the East Asian Buddhist tradition have been the Vimśatikāvijñaptimātratāsiddhi, the "Twenty Verses on Consciousness Only", with its commentary (Viṃśatikāvṛtti), the Triṃśikā-vijñaptimātratā, the "Thirty Verses on Consciousness-only" and the "Three Natures Exposition" (Trisvabhāvanirdeśa).
-Vasubandhu also wrote a texts on Buddhist Hermeneutics, the Proper Mode of Exposition (Vyākhyāyukti).
-Vasubandhu thus became a major Mahayana master, scholar and debater, famously defeating the Samkhya philosophers in debate in front of the Gupta king Vikramaditya (variously identified as Chandragupta II or Skandagupta) at Ayodhya, who is said to have rewarded him with 300,000 pieces of gold.
+Vasubandhu is later said to have converted to Mahayana beliefs under the influence of his brother Asanga, whereupon he composed a number of Yogacara treatises and Mahayana sutra commentaries.
+Some of his most influential Mahayana works have been the Twenty Verses on Consciousness Only (Vimśatikāvijñaptimātratāsiddhi), with its commentary (Viṃśatikāvṛtti), the Thirty Verses on Consciousness-only (Triṃśikā-vijñaptimātratā) and his Discourse on the Pure Land (Jìngtǔ lùn 浄土論).
+The Thirty Verses is the basis for Xuanzang's Cheng Wei Shi Lun, one of the most important sources in East Asian Yogacara Buddhism.
+His Pure Land treatise was also very influential on East Asian Pure Land Buddhism.

+In India, Vasubandhu became known as a major Mahayana master, scholar and debater.
+He is reported to have defeated Samkhya philosophers in debate in front of the Gupta king "Vikramaditya" (variously identified as Chandragupta II or Skandagupta) at Ayodhya, who is said to have rewarded him with 300,000 pieces of gold.
 Vasubandhu used the money he made from royal patronage and debating victories to build Buddhist monasteries and hospitals.

-As per traditional accounts, Vasubandhu died while visiting Nepal at the age of 100.
+As per traditional accounts, Vasubandhu died while visiting Ayodhya at the age of 100.

-Other attributed works
+Attributed works

-Vasubandhu was prolific author of Buddhist treatises.
-Other works attributed to Vasubandhu include:
+Vasubandhu was prolific author of Buddhist treatises and commentaries.
+A list of his key works includes: